archesproject/arches-docs/docs/administering/data-life-cycle.rst

 You'll need to modify the command above if your PostgreSQL database is on a different host, uses a different port, or if your Arches database has a different database name.
 Please review PostgreSQL documentation to understand the different backup and restore options and arguments available for use.

 You should carefully manage your database dump files.
-Different versions of Arches will have different database schemas.
+Different versions of Arches will have different database schemas and functions.
 If you want to restore an Arches database from a dump file, you will need to restore it to an instance of Arches running the same version of Arches.
 In the example above, the export file "my_project-v7-5-2-2024-05-11.dump" is named to include the Arches version number so this can be matched if restoration is needed.